srivishnu65/M2-Embeded_ProjectGoal/1_Requirements/README.md

 ## Features
 - Stopwatch counting up to hundredth of second when the SW1 is pressed
 - Pressing the SW1 once will freeze the counting display while continuing counting in the background, pressing the SW1  again will continue to display the stopwatch counting
--Adjust the intensity of the 8-Digits seven segment LED display using the trimmer potentiometer (TP).
+- Adjust the intensity of the 8-Digits seven segment LED display using the trimmer potentiometer (TP).
--Reset the stopwatch counting by pressing the SW0.
+- Reset the stopwatch counting by pressing the SW0.
--
--
--

 # Software Used